-Prerequisites: ECE 100 and PSY 114
+Prerequisites: ECE 100 and PSY 114, or approval of ECE Chairperson.

 ECE 210 Issues in Early Care and Education

 3 class hrs., 0 lab hrs., 15 wks., (3 cr) This course explores topics such as, but not limited to: children's advocacy, management of early childhood programs, supervision of staff and children, recordkeeping and budgeting, state and federal regulations and standards, accreditation, and visions for future programs for children and families.
 The course will involve discussions, presentations by guest speakers, student research and related projects.